-Thank you for buying the ASUS® A7S266-VM motherboard!
+Thank you for buying the ASUS® A7V333-X motherboard!

-The ASUS A7S266-VM motherboard is loaded with the most advanced technologies to deliver the maximum performance for socket A processors.
+The ASUS A7V333-X motherboard is loaded with the most advanced technologies to deliver the maximum performance for socket A processors.
 This motherboard is loaded with value-added features for guaranteed consumer satisfaction.
+Unique ASUS features such as ASUS C.O.P., ASUS EZ Flash, ASUS MyLogo and more are included to ensure the best user experience and value in a motherboard.
+For future upgrades or system reconfiguration, this chapter provides technical information about the motherboard.

-Before you start installing the motherboard, and hardware devices on it, check the items in your package with the list below.
+Before you start installing the motherboard and hardware devices on it, check the items in your package with the list below.